jakewelde/jakewelde.github.io/_pages/about.md

         <td>December 2023</td>
         <td>
-            I will be at IEEE CDC 2023 in Singapore, presenting our work on almost global asmyptotic stability in cascade systems.
+            I will be at IEEE CDC 2023 in Singapore, presenting our work on almost global asymptotic stability in cascade systems.
         </td>
     </tr>